openHPI/xikolo-video-player/README.md

 Components are named `xm-*`.

+### Event Naming Conventions

+Internal events are prefixed depending on where they come from.
+E.g. the `controls` component emits a `control:play`, the `settings-menu` a `setting:changePlaybackRate`.
+They are intended for internal use, but are also used outside, e.g. for tracking.

+Events from the `player` component itself do not have a name prefix.
+They are supposed to be only used externally.
+E.g. `cueListChange`.

 ### SVG Icons

 SVG icons are taken from the Xikolo font and FontAwesome imported to [icomoon.io](https://icomoon.io).